OmarThinks/dotnet-cheat-sheet/README.md

-# dotnet-cheat-sheet
+# dotnet-cli-cheat-sheet

-To save time.
+Every thing you may need about dotnet, you can find it in the documentation.
-Every thing you may need is in the documentation.
+The problem is that documentation relies heavily on Visual Studio Code.
-Here I will concentrate on things that are hard to find in the documentation.
+VSCode is very slow, This reduces the performance.
-Especially, code generation without VSCode.
+Here we I will do my best to create a documentation on the relies on CLI, instead of VSCode.